emberfiend/life-buffet/src/design.md

-pre-populated by me (persisted option to exclude default pool) "save" exports your pool as json can add extension files by URL, and they are persisted: URL goes into localstorage, when page is reloaded they are re-fetched and merged with pool
+pre-populated by me (persisted option to exclude default pool) "save" exports your pool as json can add extension files by URL, and they are persisted: URL goes into localstorage, when page is reloaded they are re-fetched and merged with pool randomize/shuffle?? discovery??

+# capture interface

+needs to handle image "uploads"...? for the sake of shareability & not dealing with image hosting, need to only concern ourselves with URLs to already-hosted images find ten candidate images automatically via embeddable image search api, let the user pick one?

 ..